joshfire/angela/README.md

 ```

 Each test must complete within 30 seconds (or 2 minutes if tests are run on an Android device).
 That setting may be exposed in a future version of the tool if that seems useful.

+## Integration with continuous integration servers

+The `--junit` option generates JUnit XML reports in the `junitreports` folder.
+This lets you integrate Angela pretty easily with continuous integration servers such as [Jenkins](http://jenkins-ci.org/).

 ## Cleanup